appplemac/foursquare-panel/README.md

-Thanks to [Ariom Komolov](http://about.me/komolov) for the initial idea, and to the amazing team of all Foursquare SU3s, including Artiom, for thorougly testing it and providing me with excellent feedback.
+Thanks to [Ariom Komolov](http://about.me/komolov) for the initial idea, and to the amazing team of all Foursquare SU3s, including Artiom, for thorougly testing it and providing me with excellent feedback. :heart: